pawelpiotrowski38/movies-portal-app/README.md

 - add, edit and remove movie ratings
 - add and remove a movie from user's watchlist
 - add, edit and remove movie comments
+- add and remove a like from movie comments

 ## Built With